Psycho (Dixie D'Amelio song)

-"Psycho" is a song by American social media personality and singer Dixie D'Amelio featuring rapper Rubi Rose.
+"Psycho" is a song by American social media personality and singer Dixie D'Amelio featuring American rapper Rubi Rose.
 The song was released on July 23, 2021.
 It was produced by Cooper Holzman.

 Background and composition

 "Psycho" is a pop track influenced by Dua Lipa.
 The music video was released at midnight on August 5, 2021.
 The video was directed by Steven Gomillion.

 D’Amelio explained that the inspiration for the song comes from a friend's experience with a cheating boyfriend.
-In an interview with American radio DJ Zach Sang, she said:

-“I kind of wrote it about other people’s relationships and what I have seen… I have a friend who was dating this guy, and the guy was texting girls off the girl’s phone.
+In an interview with American radio DJ Zach Sang, she said: “I kind of wrote it about other people’s relationships and what I have seen… I have a friend who was dating this guy, and the guy was texting girls off the girl’s phone.
 So, [texting them] off his girlfriend’s phone and deleting the messages.
 But like, ‘Hey, I wanna hang out.
 All three of us should hang out.’
 All that stuff.”

-When describing the collaboration between D’Amelio and Rose, record producer L.A.
-Reid said:

-“The chemistry between Dixie and Rubi is undeniable.
-Psycho’ represents what happens when two dynamic female stars from their own lanes come together and make a real statement record.
+When describing the collaboration between D’Amelio and Rose, Hitco cofounder L.A.
+Reid said: “The chemistry between Dixie and Rubi is undeniable.
+‘Psycho’ represents what happens when two dynamic female stars from their own lanes come together and make a real statement record.
 I know their fans are going to go crazy for it!”